4 expert strategies to prevent blood sugar spikes with diabetes this holiday season

 Make it a point to do something active after eating this holiday season.
 Staying active by moving muscles helps move sugar from the blood into the cells.

 Physical activity also helps tissues use insulin more effectively.
-Going for a walk after that big Thanksgiving meal helps digestion and blood sugar management.
+Going for a walk after that big holiday meal helps digestion and blood sugar management.
 It's also a fun way to connect with family and friends.

 If you take insulin or other medications that can cause low blood sugar, such as sulfonylureas, make sure to always carry quick-acting carbohydrates with you during exercise, in case your blood sugar should drop low.
 On the other hand, if your blood sugar is too high, it is best to wait till it comes down before exercise.
 To learn more about blood sugar and exercise, click here.